The best of Provence – The South East corner of my French heaven

 23. My trip to Provence was back about 11 years ago when we had a chance to stay in a private home in Ventebren.
 What a marvelous hilltop medieval village.
 When we informed our hosts we were heading to Rousillon for the day they made us take our shoes off outside the house and show our pants were clean of the dust.

-1. My French Heaven says:
+1. My French Heaven's avatar My French Heaven says:

 Wow, some hosts 😁 i must say I kind of understand though.
 So glad you got to experience all this first hand!
 Truly a special corner of my French heaven 😉😊

-24. Anne-Michèle says:
+24. Anne-Michèle's avatar Anne-Michèle says:

 C’est vrai que notre France est un bien joli pays, où il fait bon y vivre.